carlosrodfern/blog/content/post/techdebt.md

 2012) (Ciolkowski, Lenarduzzi, and Martini 2021).

 Ideally, we should monitor the progress of the elimination of TD as well.
-SQALE can show us that progress in hours.
+SQALE can show us that progress in hours saved.
 Metrics like the distribution of Cyclomatic Complexity can show us progress in reducing complexity.